George Strait: Personal life

 Strait eloped in Mexico with his high school sweetheart Norma in December 1971.
 Their first child, Jenifer, was born on October 6, 1972.
 Their son, George Harvey Strait Jr., known as "Bubba", was born in 1981.

 Jenifer was killed in an automobile accident in San Marcos on June 25, 1986, at age 13.
-The family set up the Jenifer Lynn Strait Foundation, which donates money to children's charities in the San Antonio area.
-George Strait Jr., who is a graduate of Texas A&M University, competed as a Professional Rodeo Cowboys Association team-roping competitor.
+The family set up the Jenifer Lyn Strait Foundation, which donates money to children's charities in the San Antonio area.
+George Strait Jr., who is a graduate of Texas A&M, competed as a Professional Rodeo Cowboys Association team-roping competitor.
 Strait was able to watch his son compete at the Houston Livestock Show and Rodeo in 2006 shortly before taking the stage for his own performance.

+On April 10, 2009, John Byron "Buddy" Strait, who was George's older brother, died at the age of 58.

-Since 2010, Strait has served as spokesman for the VF Corporation's Wrangler National Patriot program, a campaign designed to raise awareness and funds for America's wounded and fallen military veterans and their families.
+Since 2010, Strait has served as spokesman for the Wrangler National Patriot program, a campaign designed to raise awareness and funds for America's wounded and fallen military veterans and their families.
 Strait says, "I've been a part of the Wrangler family for a long time... when they came to me with the idea for supporting fallen and wounded American veterans and their families, I knew I wanted to get involved."
 He also appeared in commercials for Tractor Supply Company.

 In February 2012, Strait became a grandfather when George Strait Jr. and his wife Tamara had their first child, a son, George Harvey Strait III.

+From 1983 through 2017, Strait hosted a prestigious, annual team-roping event; The George Strait Team Roping Classic.
+It was originally held in Kingsville, Texas, but then took place for several years at the San Antonio Rose Palace.

 Strait owns a Gulfstream G450 business jet; its tail number is N518GS.
 His personal aircraft is housed at the Landmark Aviation facility in San Antonio.
 He teamed up with Texas Governor Greg Abbott to help with disaster relief efforts in the wake of Hurricane Harvey which devastated coastal areas of Texas.

 Strait along with long-time friend and business partner Tom Cusick created the Vaqueros Del Mar (Cowboys of the Sea) Invitational Golf Tournament and Concert held annually at Strait and Cusick's Texas Hill Country resort Tapatio Springs Resort near Boerne, Texas.
 The Invitational raises money for David Feherty's Troops First Foundation, benefiting wounded servicemen, servicewomen and their families.
 Since its beginning in 2012, more than US$5 million have been raised by the events.
 In January 2018, George Strait was named the 2018 Texan of the Year by the Texas Legislative Conference, a statewide group of business and political leaders.
-Strait is being honored for his fundraising efforts in the wake of the widespread flooding following Hurricane Harvey.
+Strait was honored for his fundraising efforts in the wake of the widespread flooding following Hurricane Harvey.